jared-p/Data-Analysis-of-German-Car-Marketplace/data/README.md

 # Data
 This directory contains the data that will be analyzed in the project.
 Split up into raw and processed.
+Raw data is that obtained from Kaggle, will processed data will be generated in the analysis portion.